carwynteifion/Milestone-Project-3-BD/README.md

 Family also assisted in testing the site, and reported no major issues.

 ### Known Bugs
+- Materialize's form placeholder text overflows to a new line on smaller resolutions.

 ### Fixed Bugs
+- Search initially was not working.
+This was fixed by adding a search index in MongoDB.
+- View Recipe was initially displaying the recipe creator's ID instead of their username - this was fixed by changing the database target on line 185 in app.py.
+- Navbar title was wrapping onto the next line on smaller resolutions.
+This was fixed with CSS media queries.
+- The Cuisine dropdown menu on Add Recipe and Edit Recipe was initially showing the entire cuisine array as one option.
+This was fixed by targeting the array in app.py (lines 169 & 247) and making a nested for loop in addrecipe.html (line 22) and editrecipe.html (line 24).
+- Data from the database returned unwanted whitespace in some Edit Recipe form fields and appeared to be not pulling through at all on imgUrl and description fields - this was fixed by both changing the fields' values into textarea content (eg. editrecipe.html, line 39), and removing indents from Jinja for loops in editrecipe.html (lines 50-52, 64-66)
+- createdBy became a null value when editing a recipe, fixed by checking reference is createdBy instead of created_by.
+- In Edit Recipe, the cuisine dropdown caused update button to not work if not interacted with due to form validation issues - fixed by adding the default value to selected option and removing disabled attribute (editrecipe.html, line 22).

 [Back to top](#isadora's-kitchen)